vstrozzi/monkey_3d_game/README.md

 # Monkey 3D Game

-A 3D puzzle game built with Bevy where the player must find the **RED face** of a randomly generated 3-sided pyramid using an orbital camera system.
+A 3D puzzle game built with Bevy where the player must find the correct orientation of the given randomly generated 3-sided pyramid using an orbital camera system.

 **Objective**: Locate the red face of the pyramid by orbiting around it, then press SPACE when aligned correctly.